 United Christian Broadcasters

 The UCB Family extends all around the world.
-Each ministry is independent but unified in our desire to reach Papua New Guinea and the nations of the world through Christian media.
+Each ministry is independent but unified in our desire to reach Vanuatu and the nations of the world through Christian media.

 Find out more at UCB International’s website or by clicking on the links below.